JonD07/ros2_tutorial/README.md

 ```

 ## Using Gazebo
+Gazebo is a robot simulator that works with ROS2.
+Gazebo is already installed on Isengard and can easily be installed on other machines following these [instructions](https://classic.gazebosim.org/tutorials?tut=ros2_installing).

 To use Gazebo on Isengard, you will need several supporting packages.
 On most machines, we can get new ROS packages using `apt`.
 To download a new package, you simply run: